 Brandon Wilson is a partner in Honigman’s Litigation Department.
-Brandon has a proven record of successfully representing clients in complex commercial disputes in state and federal trial and appeals courts across the country including business, trademark and consumer class action lawsuits.
-Brandon also represents owners, developers, contractors and suppliers in all aspects of real estate transactions and construction law including contract formation, risk assessment and litigation.
+Brandon has a proven record of successfully representing clients in complex commercial disputes in state and federal trial and appeals courts including in business, real estate, construction and class action litigation.
+Brandon represents owners, developers, contractors and suppliers in all facets of real estate and construction matters including contract formation, risk assessment and litigation.

 Class Action Experience